-To make the WIID easier to use and increase accessibility, the latest version of the WIID (March 2021), includes a WIID Companion consisting of two new datasets.
+To make the WIID easier to use and increase accessibility, it includes a WIID Companion consisting of two new datasets.
 One reports inequality data by country and the other reports inequality data globally.
 These datasets offer users a curated set of inequality statistics, where most of the necessary data selection and adjustment has already been taken care of by inequality and data experts.